cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 In this section, we define three constructions for hybrid KEMs:

-* HashEverything - A generic combiner that is suitable for use with any choice of traditional and PQ KEMs, with minimal security assumptions on the constituent KEMs
+* HashEverything - A generic construction that is suitable for use with any choice of traditional and PQ KEMs, with minimal security assumptions on the constituent KEMs
 * PreHashedKeys - A performance optimization of HashEverything for the case where encapsulation keys are large and frequently reused
-* HashTraditionalOnly - An optimized combiner for the case where the traditional component is a nominal group and the PQ component has strong binding properties
+* HashTraditionalOnly - An optimized generic construction for the case where the traditional component is a nominal group and the PQ component has strong binding properties